Larbi Ben M'hidi: Early life

-Larbi Ben M'hidi was born sometime in 1923 to a marabout family descended from the Arab tribe of Ouled Derradj, in the village of El Kouahi, Ain M'lila, which was part of the Constantine department at the time.
+Larbi Ben M'hidi was born sometime in 1923 to a marabout family who formed a large tribe between the town of Ain-M'lila and the village of El-Gourzi—a town known as Douar El-Kouahi, which was part of the Constantine department at the time.
+Whose related families descend from the Ouled Derradj.
 At the age of 4 he started studying Quran and became a Hafiz, at his grandfather's religious school and mosque, which was later destroyed by French authorities.
 He attended a French school in Batna so that he could continue his studies – this is where he received his primary school certificate (Certificat d'études primaires élémentaires).
 The Ben M'hidi family later moved to Biskra, where Larbi Ben M'hidi began secondary school.
 In 1939, he joined the Algerian Muslim Scouts, where he became a group leader within a very short period of time and got interested in armed struggle.
 He applied for a job in supplies section of French barracks as he wanted to get near the army, he was eventually hired.
 He stole a gun and some notes which had information and then stopped working there and dedicated his life to politics and serving the country.